Bool-basaur/SimilarProductTest/README.md

-## Steps followed to dockerize the app (the containers refuse the connection from the one that I've created): ##
+## Steps followed to dockerize the app (the containers refuse the connection from the one that I've created despite being in the same network, more details in "Docker errors" folder): ##

 1.- Compile the project with the command "mvn clean install -DskipTests" in order to generate the .jar in the target folder.